 In this course, students learn the theory of a reverse-cycle heat pump including the components and operation of fourway valves, identify the various heat sources for heat pumps including geothermal applications, and perform preventive and corrective maintenance procedures on a residential heat pump.
+Students will also study and prepare to take the EPA section 608 exam.

-Advanced Troubleshooting and Service
+RHVS 186 Advanced Troubleshooting and Service

 In this course, students practice the proper techniques and tools required to properly troubleshoot mechanical, electrical, and refrigeration components on residential air-conditioning and commercial refrigeration units.
+Students will also study and prepare to take the EPA section 608 exam.
+4.0 Credits

-RHVS 192 Air Conditioning and Refrigeration II
+Air Conditioning and Refrigeration II

 The course focuses on the operation of commercial refrigeration systems, ice machines, restaurant refrigeration systems, and the installation and service of commercial air conditioning.
 Students will perform mechanical and electrical diagnostics and repairs for commercial equipment.
+4.0 Credits